-- "o" when the Director presently falls within or has recently fallen into the category - " \triangle " when the Director fell within the category in the past - "●" when a close relative of the Director currently falls within or has recently fallen into the category - "▲" when a close relative of the Director fell into the category in the past - a.
-Executive of MHC or its subsidiaries - b.
-Non-executive director or executive of a parent company of MHC - c.
-Executive of a fellow subsidiary company of MHC - d.
-A party whose major client or supplier is MHC or an executive thereof - e.
-Major client or supplier of MHC or an executive thereof - f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from MHC in addition to remuneration as a Director/Audit & Supervisory Committee Member - g.
-Major shareholder of MHC (or an executive of the major shareholder if the relevant shareholder is a legal entity) - h.
-Executive of a client or supplier of MHC (which does not correspond to any of d, e, or f) (the Director himself/herself only)
+- " \bigcirc " when the Director presently falls or has recently fallen under the category " \triangle " when the Director fell under the category in the past - "●" when a close relative of the Director presently falls or has recently fallen under the category ▲" when a close relative of the Director fell under the category in the past - a.
+An executive of a listed company or its subsidiary - b.
+An executive or a non-executive director of the parent company of a listed company - c.
+An executive of a fellow subsidiary of a listed company - d.
+A party with a listed company as a major business partner or an executive thereof - e.
+A major business partner of a listed company or an executive thereof - f.
+A consultant, an accounting professional, or a legal professional who receives a large amount of money or other assets from a listed company in addition to remuneration as a director - g.
+A major shareholder of a listed company (in cases where the shareholder is a legal entity, an executive of the said legal entity)